course-details-portlet

 Course content

-The four courses comprising The Psychologist Role (30 credits total) aim to provide students with knowledge and experience of different types of psychological work.
-Students will also gain a broad understanding of the personal and relational prerequisites as well as professional competence required of psychologists, in addition to the ability to reflect on the importance of these factors.
+The four courses comprising The Psychologist Role (30 credits total) aim to provide students with knowledge of and experience with different types of psychological work.
+Students will gain a broad understanding of the personal and relational prerequisites as well as professional competence required of psychologists, in addition to the ability to reflect on the importance of these factors.

 This series of courses is central to the ongoing suitability assessment, cf. Regulations on suitability assessment in higher education, § 2 and 4.
 An ongoing suitability assessment is carried out throughout the course of one’s studies, as it is based on the student's professional and personal disposition for working as a health professional.

 The course aims to provide the student with a knowledge of what psychological work involves.
-Central themes include: personal conditions; the role of the psychologist; communication; ethical reflection; and behavioural work.
+Central themes include: personal conditions; the role of the psychologist; communication; ethical reflection; and attitudes.

 Learning outcome